romanRegmi/Apex-Learning/Asynchronous Apex/Batch/README.md

 # Batch Apex
 Batch Apex is a powerful Salesforce feature that allows you to process large jobs efficiently.
 It's designed to handle thousands or even millions of records, making it ideal for data cleansing, archiving, or any operation that requires the processing of a massive amount of data.
+The max number of batch executions is 250000 per day.

 ## Key Features
 * Batch Apex processes records asynchronously in batches.